What is the most cliche photo on Instagram that you can think of?

 When there was a lie in the photograph, it needed to be proved:

-Errol Morris, an Academy Award-winning director, wrote a whole book on the nature of the reality in photographs.
-The whole first section of the book is a meticulous detective story on whether the cannonballs in the iconic “Shadow Valley” photo originally were on or off the road.
+Errol Morris, an Academy Award-winning director, wrote a book on the nature of the reality in photographs.
+The book’s first section is a meticulous detective story about whether the cannonballs in the iconic “Shadow Valley” photo were originally on or off the road.

 The investigation stretches over 70 pages.
-Interviews, comparisons, ballistics, geographical insights… All to prove whether the photo was a lie.
+It includes interviews, comparisons, ballistics, and geographical insights, all designed to prove whether the photo was a lie.

 Today, with technology at its best, the narrative has changed.
 We’re not struggling to prove if photos are a lie.
 We’re struggling to prove if the photos are real.